-No matter their age, breed or gender, a dog’s skin provides several key health functions.
-It accounts for 24% of a young puppy’s body weight and 13% of an adult dog’s, providing a vital protective layer that’s a first defence against the nasties of the outside world.
+No matter their age, breed or sex, a dog’s skin provides many key health functions.
+Skin accounts for 24% of a young puppy’s body weight and 13% of an adult dog’s, providing a vital protective layer that’s a first defence against the outside world.

 Smooth and healthy skin can also hold your dog’s hair better and will repair itself more quickly if they get scratched.
 For these reasons, it’s vital that their skin is healthy as part of their overall physical well-being.

-Both genetic factors or environmental factors can cause skin sensitivity in dogs and identifying the reason behind your dog’s skin problems can make finding the correct treatment a whole lot easier.
+Both genetic and environmental factors can cause skin sensitivity in dogs and identifying the reason behind your dog’s skin problems can make finding the correct treatment a whole lot easier.

 Below we’ve explained how to spot the signs of sensitive skin, what causes it and finally the five best tips to help keep your dog healthy.

 Your dog’s appearance is one the most obvious indicators of his or her wellbeing.
 Learning to recognise the signs of sensitive skin early means that you can help your pet to overcome the problem sooner.
 Some of the most common signs include: